Our Board of Directors

 Photo courtesy Futurepump

-Roger Bird (Founder/CEO and Chairman of the Board), has been a banker for more than 40 years, specializing in agricultural lending and international development.
+Roger Bird (Founder) has been a banker for more than 40 years, specializing in agricultural lending and international development.
 For the past 20 years he has helped under-served farmers across the globe with projects funded by USAID, Asian Development Bank, Millennium Challenge Corporation, World Bank, and other donor organizations in both the public and private sector.
 He has work or lived in more than 15 emerging economies and is now, bringing his years of experience and passion for smallholders together in a way that addresses a long-standing problem, equipment financing for smallholder farmers in Africa.
 Roger is helping small farmers in Kenya move out of poverty.
 He's making equipment available to small farmers that otherwise couldn’t afford it, because no one will lend them the money.
 And with that equipment, they produce more food, have more income, and their kids have hope for the future.
 After many years working in emerging economies on international donor projects, Roger saw that these programs were not working for smallholders and he knew he had to figure out how to change that.
 And he has by launching the CoolCap Fund.

 “Knowing that hard working farm families are stuck in a life of manual labor, simply because the financing is not available, started to keep me up at night.
 After all, what industry can flourish without financing?
 I knew there had to be a solution, and we’ve found it.
 Now, smallholder farmers can grow themselves out of poverty.”